al6x/nim/criticism.md

 String interpolation is very fragile and breaks in many cases especialy when mixing many templates, for examlpe for HTML building DSL.

+Templates are very fragile, should be used only minimally, tried to use it for HTML templating DSL tons of edge cases.